 Foreign Direct Investment International Moot Court: The Law School supports several moot competition teams, which allow students to hone their lawyering skills while working on international legal issues.
 Suffolk University Law School is a co-founder of the Foreign Direct Investment International Moot Competition ("FDI Moot") and selects a team of four students to participate each year, competing with other students from other law school around the world.
 While Suffolk hosted the first FDI Moot in Boston , the second competition was hosted by the German Arbitration Institute in Frankfurt , Germany .
 The Law School also supports a team of four students for participation in the well-known Jessup International Moot Competition, which takes place each year.
 The team travels to the Northeast Regional Competition, usually held in New York City .
 The international round of the Jessup Competition is held in Washington, D.C.

-International Internship Program: Suffolk's International Internship Program provides students the opportunity to participate in the legal work of international non-governmental organizations, international corporations, and law firms around the world.
+International Externship Program: Suffolk's International Externship Program provides students the opportunity to participate in the legal work of international non-governmental organizations, international corporations, and law firms around the world.
 The Law School has an exclusive agreement with the Center for International Legal Studies (CILS), located in Salzburg, Austria, to offer Internships to Suffolk students, and to students from other law schools in the U.S. CILS has been placing interns in international law firms and organizations since 1976.
 The Law School is now CILS' institutional partner for administering the program and ensuring academic compliance in the US.
-Internships are available in Europe, the Americas, the Near East, Africa and Asia.
-International Internships are a unique opportunity for law students to acquire practical experience and exposure to the law of another jurisdiction during the summer for credit or not.
+Externships are available in Europe, the Americas, the Near East, Africa and Asia.
+International Externships are a unique opportunity for law students to acquire practical experience and exposure to the law of another jurisdiction during the summer for credit or not.
 The Law School also offers students opportunities to obtain international law related internships in the Boston area.

 International Law Society: The Law School has a large and active student organization for students interested in international law and practice.
 The student Law Society organizes social events, conferences and career networking events.
 The membership of the Law Society has been growing over the last several years.